MeekerWatkinsLab/MeekerWatkinsLab/README.md

+## Hi there 👋, we are Environmental Exposure & Epidemiology Lab.
-# 👋 Welcome to GitHub of Meeker-Wakins lab at University of Michigan, School of Public Health.
+Welcome to the GitHub of the Meeker-Watkins Lab at the University of Michigan School of Public Health.
+We are the Environmental Exposure and Epidemiology Lab in the Department of Environmental Health Sciences at the University of Michigan School of Public Health.